 maximum ripple in time domain, measured with at least 1 MHz bandwidth.

-maximum spikes in the time domain superimposed on the bus voltage, measured with an analogue oscilloscope of 50 MHz minimum bandwidth or a digital oscilloscope offering equal or better performance.
+maximum spikes in the time domain superimposed on the bus voltage, measured with a 50 MHz minimum bandwidth.

 impedance mask.

 Rationale for the requirement: Also for an unregulated bus, it is important to identify the bus impedance mask to verify the compatibility between the power bus and the loads, as for instance the guaranteed voltage range at bus level including the effects of load variations.